-Unbeknownst to most people, though, Tanzania is the 31st largest country in the world, so if your business to Tanzania takes you to Dar es Salaam, Tanzania’s capital, going on safari is not necessarily as easy as a quick day trip out of town, unless of course you opt to visit Mikumi National Park.
+Unbeknownst to most people, though, Tanzania is the 31st largest country in the world, so if your business to Tanzania takes you to Dar es Salaam, Tanzania’s largest city, going on safari is not necessarily as easy as a quick day trip out of town, unless of course you opt to visit Mikumi National Park.
 (To be honest, it would be a rushed day trip but would make for a perfect weekend getaway.)

 How Does Mikumi National Park Compare to Other National Parks in Tanzania?

-Mikumi National Park is the 4th largest national park in Tanzania and an easy four-hour drive from Dar es Salaam (if you know how to navigate the heavy traffic leaving and entering town).
+Mikumi National Park is the 4th largest national park in Tanzania and is an easy four-hour drive from Dar es Salaam (if you know how to navigate the heavy traffic leaving and entering town).

-This is how, last September, when looking for a place to travel with my boyfriend (who had never been on safari) for his birthday, the obvious choice was to take him on a surprise visit to Mikumi National Park, one of the closest national parks to Dar es Salaam (Saadani National Park is technically closer but more sparsely populated in terms of wildlife.)
+This is how, last September, when looking for a place to take my boyfriend (who had never been on safari) for his birthday, the obvious choice was to take him on a surprise visit to Mikumi National Park.
+(Mikumi National Park is one of the two closest national parks to Dar es Salaam.
+Saadani National Park is technically closer but more sparsely populated in terms of wildlife.)

-Our Safari Unofficially Begins
+Our Mikumi Safari Unofficially Begins

 Shortly after we saw road signs telling us that we were leaving the park, we spotted the Tan-Swiss Lodge sign to our left.
 (Tan-Swiss Lodge is located on the highway so if you travel by public means, your bus driver can drop you off right in front of the hotel).

 A Pleasant Budget Travel Surprise

 Breakfast included homemade bread (think: pain de campagne), espresso, bacon, sausages, baked beans, eggs, and believe it or not, when my friend asked if they had any feta cheese (which we both love), surely enough, they gave us complimentary feta cheese.

 My travel companions and I had dinner, took advantage of the very well-stocked bar, and then decided to call it a night.

 Visiting Mikumi National Park in Earnest

 The following day for me began with a very hot shower in the neat, clean, spacious bathrooms at Tan-Swiss Lodge (something else that stood out for me), and after a hearty breakfast, off we went in the lodge’s gisty open-air safari vehicle with our guide in tow.

 When Is the Best Time to Go to Mikumi National Park?

 After driving around for a while looking at the scenery and seeing whatever animals we were lucky enough to chance upon, we decided mid-morning to visit one of the watering holes to watch the animals as they drank.

-Alas, other than one lion that slept on its back, limbs in the air (I didn’t know lions did that), they just kept on languidly lying about.
+Alas, other than one lion that slept on its back, limbs in the air (I didn’t know lions did that), they just kept on lying about languidly.